phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ![Bits 0–12 are the offset into the level l table frame and bits 12–21, bits 21–30, bits 30–39 and bits 39–48 are the index of the recursive entry](table-indices-from-address-recursive-level-4.svg)

 We can now calculate virtual addresses for the page tables of all four levels.
-We can even calculate an address that points exactly to a specific page table entry by multiplying the its index by 8, the size of a page table entry.
+We can even calculate an address that points exactly to a specific page table entry by multiplying its index by 8, the size of a page table entry.

 The table below summarizes the address structure for accessing the different kinds of frames: